 Then I got an actual sprializer and started playing with the big kids: Turnip, celeriac, cabbage, and most importantly BUTTERNUT SQUASH.

-There are some people who are afraid of change and the idea of making vegetables into pasta is just something they downright fear.
+There are people who are afraid of change, and the idea of making vegetables into pasta is just something they downright fear.

-Side-note: I feel like there are people who read my blog that were not even born when Wayne’s World came out.
+Side-note: I feel like there are people who read my blog who were not even born when Wayne’s World came out.

 Whatever, I’m old.
 It bears repeating.

 I’ve discovered there are three rules for cooking butternut squash noodles with PASTA texture: